moveit/moveit_tutorials/doc/perception_pipeline/perception_pipeline_tutorial.rst

 YAML Configuration file (Depth Map)
 +++++++++++++++++++++++++++++++++++

 We will have to generate a YAML configuration file for configuring the 3D sensors.
-An `example file for processing depth images <https://github.com/ros-planning/panda_moveit_config/blob/melodic-devel/config/sensors_kinect_depthmap.yaml>`_ can be found in the `panda_moveit_config repository <https://github.com/ros-planning/panda_moveit_config>`_ as well.
+An :panda_codedir:`example file for processing depth images <config/sensors_kinect_depthmap.yaml>` can be found in the panda_moveit_config repository as well.
 Save this file in the config folder in the robot's moveit_config package with name "sensors_kinect_depthmap.yaml": ::

  sensors: